MihneaMoso/spotify-dx/SPOTIFY_API_AND_PLAYBACK.md

 # Spotify API architecture & dual-engine playback

-This document explains, for this repo (`spotify-dx`, a Rust + Dioxus desktop client):
+This document explains, for this repo (`spotify-dx`, shared Rust core + native UIs):

 1. how the current Spotify API layer is structured,
 2. how that API layer connects to the UI layer, and
-3. how **every signed-in user** gets full-track playback — Premium accounts via the official Web Playback SDK, free accounts via an open multi-source engine (TIDAL/Qobuz/YouTube community backends).
+3. how **every signed-in user** gets full-track playback — Premium accounts via the official Web Playback SDK, free accounts via an open multi-source engine (YouTube → Piped → JioSaavn → Audius → SoundCloud, plus an optional user-keyed lossless tier).

 It is written from the code in `src/` and from documented Spotify Web API / Web Playback SDK behavior.
 Read `AGENTS.md`/`RULES.md` for the project-wide